-Another way to measure the success of your outreach is by looking at the number of new emails you acquire through your homepage.
-Because your social posts will direct people back to your website, you can track the growing interest in your organization by the number of people who decide to sign up for your updates or newsletter.
+Another way to measure the success of your outreach is by looking at the number of new email subscribers you acquire throughout your campaign.
+Because your social media posts will direct people back to your website, you can track the growing interest in your organization by identifying the number of people who decide to sign up for your updates or newsletter.

 2. Acquire New Recurring Donors